-Unauthorized sales, solicitation, and/or distribution of leaflets, signs, or posters are prohibited.
-Authorization must be sought through Student Life
+Unauthorized sales, solicitations, and/or distribution of leaflets, signs, or posters in residential facilities are prohibited.
+Authorization may be sought through Student Life.

-3.29 Unauthorized Entry or Use of Facilities
+3.29 Unauthorized Entry/Use of Facilities

-Unauthorized entry or use of facilities is prohibited.
+Unauthorized entry/use of facilities is prohibited.
 Examples of unauthorized entry and use include:

-- 3.29.1 Any College facility or portion thereof that has been reserved, restricted in use, or placed off limits; - 3.29.2 Any College facility after closing hours; - 3.29.3 Entry, use, or occupancy to spaces which students are not permitted, such as spaces limited by virtue of enrollment, employment, class schedule, and/or gender identity/expression in facilities restricted by gender identity/expression; - 3.29.4 All building roofs, fire escapes, steam tunnels, elevator shafts, equipment storage, mechanical rooms, and construction sites; - 3.29.5 Duplication, manufacture, possession, loaning or use of any key/card access or unlocking device for use on College facilities, locks or other property on College premises without proper authorization; and - 3.29.6 Entering a residential facility without being escorted by a resident, or failure of a resident to escortnon-resident guests.
+- Any College facility or portion thereof that has been reserved, restricted in use, or placed off limits; - Any College facility after closing hours; - Entry, use, or occupancy to spaces which students are not permitted, such as spaces limited by virtue of enrollment, employment, class schedule, and/or gender in facilities restricted by gender; - All building roofs, fire escapes, steam tunnels, elevator shafts, equipment storage, mechanical rooms, and construction sites; - Duplication, manufacture, possession, loaning or use of any key/card access or unlocking device for use on College facilities, locks or other property on College premises without proper authorization; and - Entering a residential facility without being escorted by a resident or failure to escort non-residents.